julieanneco/predictingHDI/README.md

   </tr>
 </table>

 I decided to exclude any indicators with more than 15% NULL values.
 Unfortunately, this meant I was left without any education indicators.
 Nonetheless, I joined the individual data frames with less than 15% NULL values to create a single data frame called <b>WDI.key</b>.
-I then joined this data frame to the country details in WDI in case I wanted ro needed to analyze at various levels in the future.
+I then joined this data frame to the country details in WDI in case I wanted or needed to analyze at various levels in the future.
 This is the resulting data frame structure.

 <img src="https://github.com/julieanneco/predictingHDI/blob/photos/WDI.key.png?raw=true" alt="WDI.key" width="650">